How to Plant and Grow Bok Choy

 How to Prevent Bok Choy from Bolting

-A close up horizontal image of a bee feeding from the yellow flowers of a brassica that has bolted pictured in light sunshine on a soft focus background.
+A close up horizontal image of the yellow flowers of a bok choy plant that has bolted.

 Have you ever grown bok choy only to see it bolt in cold or hot weather, or for reasons you didn’t understand?
 In this guide, we’ll dig into the top reasons why bok choy goes to seed, and we’ll give you tips for how to prevent it.
 Plus, if it does happen, we’ll show you what to do with bolted bok choy.
 Read more now.